Li-X-P/Code-of-Robust-Tensor-Completion/README.md

 Terms of use:

 The code is provided for research purpose only without any warranty.
-Any commercial use if prohibited
+Any commercial use is prohibited

 When using the code, please cite the following paper: